 Do not go where the path may lead, go instead where there is no path and leave a trail. – Ralph Waldo Emerson

-I believe one of the last things we need is a million more photos taken on the same deeply-trodden paths of the exact same subjects.
-Please don’t take that comment personally or wrong; I do believe we should all still enjoy shooting the popular photography icons.
+I believe one of the last things we need is a million more photos taken on the same deeply-trodden paths of the exact same icons.
+Please don’t take that comment personally or wrong; I do believe we should all still enjoy shooting the popular landscape photography icons.

 But know this… one of the most exciting things for me as a full-time landscape photographer is spending time researching new locations, preparing for upcoming adventures, and spending far too many hours on Google Earth trying to find out where NEW beauty exists… beauty that less people (or even no one else) have seen.